robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 `camelCase` aliases.
 Thus, for example, `startSuite` is a synonym to `start_suite`.

-.. note:: A listener must have attribute `ROBOT_LISTENER_API_VERSION` defined in order to be recognized as a new style listener.
-Value of the `ROBOT_LISTENER_API_VERSION` attribute must be 2, either as a string or as an integer.
-The examples below are implemented as new style listeners.

 .. table:: Available methods in the listener interface
    :class: tabular

    +---------------+------------------+--------------------------------------------------+